-Future AOC efforts will focus on sediment management concerns, stormwater management, fish health, and habitat restoration.
+Future AOC efforts will focus on sediment management concerns, fish health, and habitat restoration.
 It has been determined that Lake George Channel and the Bellevue Marine Park do not require sediment management action, but the area downstream or east of Bellevue Marine Park do have sites that need to be addressed.
-A dedicated technical team is reviewing the results from recent studies that should put the group in a better situation to decide the most appropriate action under a contaminated sediment management plan, which will be a standalone document from this Implementation Annex.
+A dedicated task team is reviewing the results from recent studies that should put the group in a better situation to decide the most appropriate action under a contaminated Sediment Management Strategy, which will be a standalone document from this Implementation Annex.